finos/common-domain-model/documentation/source/product-model.rst

    }
  ]

 In this case, the trade involves the purchase or sale of 200 contracts of the WTI Crude Oil futures contract on the CME.
 Each contract represents 1,000 barrels, therefore the total quantity of the trade is for 200,000 barrels.

+The ``frequency`` attribute is used in a similar way when a quantity may be defined based on a given time period, e.g. per hour or per day.
+In this case, the quantity needs to be multiplied by the size of the relevant period where it applies, e.g. a number of days, to get the total quantity.

 Observable
 """"""""""